 Intensive English Program Information for F-1 Visa Students

 Prospective international students for EFSC's Intensive English Program must enter the U.S. on a student visa, known as an F-1 Visa.
 Persons in the U.S. with diplomatic or other visas may also be eligible for the program provided educational study is not the main purpose of their stay in the United States (if you fall into this non-F-1 category, visit this local resident information web page.)

-All students considering the Intensive English Studies program should contact program manager Aggie Dobrosielski at 321-433-7516 or via email at dobrosielskiA@easternflorida.edu for assistance with the registration process.
+All students considering the Intensive English Studies program should contact International Student Advisor Aggie Dobrosielski at 321-433-7516 or via email at dobrosielskiA@easternflorida.edu for assistance with the registration process.

 Persons applying for admission to the Intensive English Program must have graduated from secondary school.
 Admission to the Intensive English Program does not constitute admission to any other unit of Eastern Florida State College.
 Students will not receive academic credit for courses in this program.

 Important Note: F-1 students who successfully complete Level 6 of the Intensive English Program will be accepted into EFSC without TOEFL/ILETS.

 - Complete and submit the Intensive English Program Application following the instructions on the form

 - Submit the program application's $100.00 processing fee

 - Provide a financial statement from you or your sponsor certifying that you have enough funds for tuition and living expenses while you are in the U.S. Send a current bank statement or a letter of financial support for the minimum sum of $25,000.00 for your academic year.
 Bank statements should not be more than 30 days old.
 See more on this requirement in the "Confirmation of Financial Resources" section of the table below.